pygame-community/pygame-ce/docs/reST/ref/window.rst

    Event behavior if multiple Windows are created: When the close button is pressed, a ``WINDOWCLOSE`` event is sent.
 You need to explicitly destroy the window.
-Note that the event ``QUIT`` will only be sent if all Window has been destroyed.
+Note that the event ``QUIT`` will only be sent if all Windows have been destroyed.

    .. code-block:: python